orlamadden/hello-world-apparel/README.md

 #### Pagination
 - An attempt had been made at implementing pagination on the product listing page.
 However, there was conflict with sorting and filtering, so due to time constraints, I decided not to implement this.

+#### Admin Dashboard for super user
+- Under the Product Management tab, I'd like to include a dashboard that would include:
+  - adding products
+  - a dropdown selector of current products to open up and edit
+  - a sales graph that includes the total of sales per month and the most popular product by sales

 ##### back to [top](#table-of-contents)
 ---